PacktPublishing/R-Data-Structures-and-Algorithms/README.md

 ![Amazon reviews](https://github.com/PacktPublishing/R-Data-Structures-and-Algorithms/blob/master/Amazon.png)

-You can purchase this book at Amazon [R Data Structures and Algorithms](https://www.amazon.com/dp/1786465159)
+You can purchase this book at Amazon, [R Data Structures and Algorithms](https://www.amazon.com/dp/1786465159)

 ## Instructions and Navigations
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.